 What happens in Grade 9 and 10 of IB?

-The actual IB Diploma Programme occurs in Grade 11 and Grade 12, so for the students in Grade 9 and 10 enrolled in the IB Diploma Programme, we offer a "Junior Preparation" programme.
-The whole idea of this "Junior Preparation" is that
+The actual IB Diploma Programme occurs in Grade 11 and Grade 12, so for the students in Grade 9 they study the academic stream and Grade 10 will be enrolled in the Early Enrichment Programme.

 Students will test "the IB waters" to see if this programme is right for them